f10atin9/sc-accessor/README.md

    - spec.namespaceSelector

      This field is used to fill in the limit of nameSpace, Including **labelSelector** and **fieldSelector**.
+       - spec.namespaceSelector.fieldSelector

+          Is an **array of fieldExpressions** .Manage whether nameSpace is available through the label of nameSpace.
+       - fieldExpressions

+         It's an **array of fieldRule** .
+Every rule in the array needs to be verified.

+         labelRule has the following fields:

+             1.field: String.
+Required.
+Currently supports selection through the "Name" and "Phase" fields.
+             2.operator: String.
+Required.
+Currently supports selection through the "In" and "NotIn" fields.
+             2.values: []String.
+Required.

        - spec.namespaceSelector.labelSelector

          It's an **array of matchExpressions** .
 Manage whether nameSpace is available through the label of nameSpace.
        - spec.namespaceSelector.labelSelector.matchExpressions

          It's an **array of labelRule** .
 Every rule in the array needs to be verified.

          labelRule has the following fields:

-     1.key

-   - spec.namespaceSelector.fieldSelector

-     Is an **array of fieldExpressions** .Manage whether nameSpace is available through the label of nameSpace.
+             1.key: String.
+Required.
+Currently supports selection through the "Name" and "Phase" fields.
+             2.operator: String.
+Required.
+Currently supports selection through the "In" and "NotIn" fields.
+             2.values: []String.
+Required.

 ## Example